 Out of all the Crompton books I have managed to read and acquire this is the most chilling, and I think her best.
 I would love to know if any of these egoists who so brilliantly people the pages of her titles are based on a person in Richmal’s life.
 I simply cannot imagine that this constant and, sometimes, bitter writing came from nowhere.

 I remembered reading a biography of Richmal Crompton by Mary Cadogan some years ago and I shall have to re-read it as I seem to remember that the main thing that struck me on my first reading was what a quiet, slightly dull life she led.
-Ok, writing over sixty books is hardly uneventful by any standards, but apart from that she led a blameless existence.
+Okay, writing over sixty books is hardly uneventful by any standards, but apart from that she led a blameless existence.
 One presumes that she lived through her characters and, like them, her facade concealed hidden depths.
 After reading and rediscovering these titles I am beginning to feel that she is not all she seems……….

 Elaine Simpson-Long blogs at Random Jottings